-Securities with a readily determinable market value are stated at fair market value based on the quoted market price at the fiscal year-end (with any unrealized gains or losses being reported directly as a component of shareholders' equity and the cost of any securities sold being computed by the moving average method).
+Securities other than shares, etc. with no market value are stated at fair market value (with any unrealized gains or losses being reported directly as a component of shareholders' equity and the cost of any securities sold being computed by the moving average method).

-Securities with no readily determinable market value are stated at cost, with cost being determined by the moving average method.
+Shares, etc. with no market value are stated at cost, with cost being determined by the moving average method.